syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ## Visible resource count

-You can customize the number of visible resources in the day, week, work week and timeline views by using the `VisibleResourceCount` property of `DaysViewSettings`  or `TimelineViewSettings` in `SfScheduler`.
+You can customize the number of visible resources in the day, week, workweek, and timeline views by using the `VisibleResourceCount` property of `DaysViewSettings`  or `TimelineViewSettings` in the `SfScheduler.`

-N> Visible resource count exceed count of schedule `ResourceCollection` count then schedule `ResourceCollection` count will be displayed.
+N> The visible resource count exceed count of the schedule `ResourceCollection` count, then the schedule `ResourceCollection` count will be displayed.

 ### Visible resource count in days view

-`DaysViewSetting` applicable for `Day`, `Week` and `WorkWeek` views.
-By default, value of this property is set to 3.
+The `DaysViewSetting` is applicable for `Day`, `Week`, and `WorkWeek` views.
+By default, the value of this property is set to 3.

 {% tabs %}
 {% highlight xaml %}
 <Schedule:SfScheduler Name="schedule" ViewType="Week" ResourceGroupType="Resource">